 21 For each analysis, the matching radius was 0.0012 for the all Kansas City comparison group; it was 0.0022 for the district comparison group and 0.0018 for the charter comparison group.
 The maximum number of potential matched neighbors was 20.

-22 For other grade/cohort combinations, see Johnson et al. (2017a).
+22 For the grade/cohort combinations from the previous year, see Johnson and Demers (2018).

 Table A.3.
-Matching information summary for the 2016-17 analysis
+Matching information summary for the 2017-18 analysis